MarioAndF/Hominum/Data.md

 	- LA: "Epoophoron"
 	- ES: "Epoáforo"
 - ## Definition
-	- "a rudimentary organ homologous with the male epididymis that lies in the broad ligament of the uterus and consists of a number of small tubules which are the remains of the tubules of the mesonephros of the embryo and which open into Gartner\u0027s duct —called also organ of Rosenm\u00fcller, parovarium" - (Mirriam-Webster Dictionary)
+	- "a rudimentary organ homologous with the male epididymis that lies in the broad ligament of the uterus and consists of a number of small tubules which are the remains of the tubules of the mesonephros of the embryo and which open into Gartner's duct —called also organ of Rosenm\u00fcller, parovarium" - (Mirriam-Webster Dictionary)

 # A09.1.05.002
 - ## Term